dm-wyncode/the-nodejs-master-class-hw-001/README.rst

 An HTTP server running on localhost:3000 will start.

-The server accepts only ``POST`` requests with an optional form-encoded payload.
+The server accepts only ``POST`` requests with an optional x-www-form-urlencoded payload.

 The server as the following end points: